Backing up memory cards

 Notes on playing movies on other devices

-- XAVC S movies can be played back only on XAVC S-supported devices.
+- Discs recorded with HD (high definition) image quality can be played back only on AVCHD format-compatible devices.

 On the monitor, viewfinder, and lens

-- The monitor and viewfinder are manufactured using extremely high-precision technology so over 99.99 % of the pixels are operational for effective use.
-However, there may be some tiny black points and/or bright points (white, red, blue or green in color) that consistently appear on the monitor and the viewfinder.
+- The monitor is manufactured using extremely high-precision technology so over 99.99 % of the pixels are operational for effective use.
+However, there may be some tiny black points and/or bright points (white, red, blue or green in color) that constantly appear on the monitor.
 These points are normal in the manufacturing process and do not affect the images in any way.